 What is ISB?

 The Inspectional Services Bureau conducts all internal investigations involving police personnel, as well as other sensitive investigations.
-Officers assigned to these units are appointed by the Director of Police and are considered to be highly experienced investigators.
-Please view the message on the right from Director Michael Rallings.
+Officers assigned to these units are appointed by the Chief of Police and are considered to be highly experienced investigators.
+Please view the message on the right from Chief Davis.

 Alleged Violations Against Officers

 Both members of the public and members of the Memphis Police Department have the ability to report an alleged violation against an officer, and each alleged violation is investigated by a member of the Inspectional Services Bureau.
 The types of alleged violations range from courtesy to the use of excessive force.
 The report below contains data on five common types of alleged violations.
 The numbers include all investigations that were complete as of December 31, 2021.
 Moving forward, data will be updated quarterly.

 The Memphis Police Department responds to over nine hundred thousand calls for service each year, nearly all of which are resolved without an officer ever engaging in the use of force.
 However, in order to protect life or property or to take a person into custody, there are times an officer must resort to force to overcome resistance to an officer’s command(s).
 These situations are referred to as Response to Resistance incidents, and officers are required to submit a report documenting the circumstances of each incident.
 Each report is reviewed by the Inspectional Services Bureau to ensure protocol was followed and to monitor whether additional training practices need to be implemented.

 To learn more, please explore the links below: